0xSero/partisia-docs/docs/smart-contracts/gas/efficient-gas-practices.md

     b: u32
 }
 ```
-Whereas if you reverse the order a takes 8 spaces followed by the 4 spaces alignment that is needed by u32, this ensures we do not need any padding since the total of the struct complies with the full lenght of the fields.
+Whereas if you reverse the order a takes 8 spaces followed by the 4 spaces alignment that is needed by u32, this ensures we do not need any padding since the total of the struct complies with the full length of the fields.

-### Example 2
+### Example 2 of optimizing a `struct`
 To give another example we have created a `struct` looking like this:

 ```rust